daad15/SmartMethods_IOT_2022/FormWebsite_GET/README.md

 ## Form Website Using GET Method
-Create a Form website to take an integer value from the sensor and store it on the database, using GET method.<br>
+Create a Form website to take an integer value from the sensor and store it on the database, using GET method.
+Then retrieve all values entered in a table.<br>
 ## Prerequisite
 - Apache Server to run PHP code